 3. His mother possibly traded him for a pitcher of beer

 The story goes that Kathleen Manson took Manson when he was a baby to a bar and struck up a conversation with a waitress.
 The waitress joked that Manson was cute and that she would buy him.
 Kathleen replied, “A pitcher of beer, and he’s yours.”
 Manson was left with the waitress until his uncle tracked him down a few days later and brought him home.

 4. Manson’s Monther Committed a Robbery…with Ketchup

 After Kathleen’s marriage ended, she teamed up with her brother Luther to rob people.
-Kathleen would lure men to Luther, who would assault and robbed them.
+Kathleen would lure men to Luther, who would assault and rob them.
 In one case, they robbed a man with a ketchup bottle posed as a revolver.

 5. After receiving no presents, he burned other’s kid’s gifts as punishment

 Manson grew up in extreme poverty, making Christmas an unhappy time of year for him.
 One year, the only present he received was a hairbrush from his grandmother.
-The sight of other neighborhood kids with toys of all kinds drove Manson to a rage.
-He gathered them all the neighborhood toys he could, stacked up some wood, and lit them on fire.
+The sight of other neighborhood kids with toys of all kinds drove Manson into a rage.
+He gathered all the neighborhood toys he could, stacked up some wood, and lit them on fire.

 6. Manson’s Mother Shipped Him Off To Boarding School at 13